|Nutritional Guidelines (per serving)|

 Follow steps 4 to 6 of the stove top directions above.
 Remember, microwave cooking times may vary.

-- Store no more than two days at room temperature in an airtight container.
+- Do not store more than two days at room temperature in an airtight container.

 - To freeze unfilled cups, place in a single layer on waxed paper in an airtight container.
 Freeze for up to six weeks.
 Let stand at room temperature for 15 minutes before filling.